 The Irish Prison Service (IPS) is responsible for the provision of safe and secure custody, dignity of care and rehabilitation to people in custody for safer communities.
-The IPS operates as an executive office within the Department of Justice and Equality ("the Department").
+The IPS operates as an executive office within the Department of Justice ("the Department").
 It is headed by a Director General supported by a number of Directors.
 The IPS is a key component in our country's Criminal Justice System.
-It employs some 3,400 uniformed and civilian staff.
+It employs some 3,600 uniformed and civilian staff.

-Currently, the IPS estate (the Estate) is made up of 12 prisons; 10 closed Prisons (Arbour Hill, Castlerea, Cloverhill, Cork, Dochás, Limerick, Midlands, Mountjoy, Portlaoise, and Wheatfield) and two Open Centres (Loughan House and Shelton Abbey).
+Currently, the IPS estate is made up of 13 institutions; 10 traditional closed institutions (Arbour Hill, Castlerea, Cloverhill, Cork, Dochás, Limerick, Midlands, Mountjoy, Portlaoise, Wheatfield) and two Open Centres (Loughan House and Shelton Abbey) which operate with minimal internal and perimeter security, and one "semi-open" facility with traditional perimeter security but minimal internal security (the Training Unit).
 Typically, the IPS manages approximately 4,000 people in custody at any one time, both male and female, aged 18 and over.

 IPS Headquarters (HQ) is located in Longford.
-HQ is made up of five Directorates including Care and Rehabilitation, Operations, Human Resources, Finance and Estates and Corporate Services and ICT.
+HQ is made up of five Directorates including Care and Rehabilitation, Operations, Human Resources, Finance and Estates, and Corporate Services and ICT.